vmstio/docs/content/clients/phanpy.md

 You can use Phanpy right in your browser.

 ::alert{type="info"}
-You don't have to be a vmst.io member to use our Phanpy instance.
+You don't have to be a vmst.io member to use our Phanpy web client.
 ::

 ## Screenshot